 It was a hostile audience.
 It was June 2007, at a conference center in London, where newspaper and magazine publishers were hearing how a new industry-backed search engine rights standard called ACAP was coming along.
 The day ended with an “issues” oriented panel.
-The audience didn’t seem that pleased with me telling them they were full of shit about how important they thought they were and how awful they thought they had it from Google in particular.
+The audience didn’t seem that pleased with me telling them they were full of it on how important they thought they were and how awful they thought they had it from Google in particular.

 I didn’t phrase it like that, but that was the essence of my attitude.
 I’d rarely encountered so many people in one place with such a sense of entitlement.
 Worse, these were supposedly my own people.
 Newspaper folks, where I got my start in journalism.
 What an embarrassment.